-Other works have presented probabilistic analysis of anonymous communication [56, 60, 72, 12, 14, 42, 37] and even of onion routing [65].
-The work of Shmatikov and Wang [62] is particularly similar to ours.
+Other works have presented probabilistic analysis of anonymous communication [71, 77, 93, 16, 19, 55, 50] and even of onion routing [83].
+The work of Shmatikov and Wang [79], in particularl, is similar to ours.
 It calculates relationship anonymity in mix networks and incorporates user distributions for selecting destinations.
-However, with the exception of [60], these have not been formal analyses.
-Also, whether for high-latency systems such as mix networks, or low-latency systems, such as Crowds and onion routing, many of the attacks in these papers are some form of intersection attack.
+However, with the exception of [77], these have not been formal analyses.
+Also, whether for high-latency systems such as mix networks, or low-latency systems, such as Crowds and onion routing, many of the attacks in these papers rely on observing user behavior over time, what is known as an intersection attack.
 Several of these papers set out frameworks for making that more precise.
-In particular, [12], [14], and [42] constitute a progression towards quantifying how long it takes (in practice) to reveal traffic patterns in realistic settings.
+In particular, [16], [19], and [55] constitute a progression towards quantifying how long it takes (in practice) to reveal traffic patterns in realistic settings.

-We are not concerned herein with intersection attacks.
-We are effectively assuming that the intersection attack is done.
+Our model does not consider observing user behavior over time.
+Our probabilistic model effectively assumes that the intersection attack is done.
 The adversary already has a correct distribution of a user's communication partners.
 We are investigating the anonymity of a communication in which a user communicates with one of those partners in the distribution.
-This follows the anonymity analyses performed in much of the literature [37, 43, 56, 65], which focus on finding the source and destination of an individual communication.
+This follows the anonymity analyses performed in much of the literature [50, 56, 71, 83], which focus on finding the source and destination of an individual communication.
 Our analysis differs in that we take into account the probabilistic nature of the users' behavior.

-3.2 Improved Anonymous-Communication Protocols
+3.3 Improved Anonymous-Communication Protocols